 There are many ISO 9000 stores that merely resell ISO 9001 templates.
 Even though such stores may offer customer service, the service reps may not be sufficiently knowledgeable in ISO 9001:2015 and the intricacies of the templates to provide meaningful help.
 Unless you are completely sure, we suggest purchasing from the original publisher rather than an ISO 9000 store.

-The increasing popularity of ISO 9001 implementation kits has unfortunately led to unethical or outright criminal marketing techniques.
-The most common problems are associated with free or inexpensive template offerings are:
+The increasing popularity of ISO 9001 implementation kits has unfortunately led to unethical and criminal marketing techniques that ought to be avoided.
+The most common problems are associated with free or inexpensive template offerings.

 The website appears broken with non-working links and missing pages (particularly the contact page).
 This is the case when the entire website is copied with only rudimentary changes to the logo and text.